 Despite being one of the most popular bars in the city, they still keep their prices down (or perhaps because they’re so busy they can keep the prices down).
 Bottles of beer are incredibly affordable.
 During the week, they run different deals on cocktails like two-for-one margaritas.
 Besides peanuts, they also serve some bags of chips, but no other food.

-Eat at the Best Street Food Stand in the World
+Eat at the Best Seafood in Ensenada Mexico

 Ensenada has a street stall called El Guerrerense.
 For several years in a row, the stall has been named the best street stall in the entire world.
 While I have to say, the seafood tostadas are absolutely delicious, it wasn’t the best street food I’ve had in the world.
 In fact, it isn’t even the best street food I had in Ensenada.